-If you are home right now, go grab a bottle of lotion and look at the ingredient list.
+If you are home right now, grab a bottle of lotion and look at the ingredient list.
 Did you find the word “fragrance” by chance?
-As mentioned above, the word fragrance means there could be any combination of over 3,500 ingredients used to make the product’s scent.
-Three-thousand-six-hundred-nineteen to be exact.
-I, personally, would feel better if I actually knew what was going on my skin, so I made a homemade body body recipe with just four simple ingredients.
+As mentioned above, the word fragrance means there could be any combination of over 3,500 ingredients used to make that product’s scent.
+Three-thousand-six-hundred-nineteen, to be exact.
+I, personally, would feel better if I actually knew what was going on my skin, so I made a homemade whipped body body recipe with just four simple ingredients.

 What You Need to Make Natural Homemade Body Butter

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

 Ingredients Needed for This Whipped Body Butter Recipe

 - Shea Butter– According to WebMD, Shea Butter “might help soften or smooth dry skin… and also contains substances that can reduce skin swelling.”
 This makes it a perfect ingredient in this body butter recipe

 - Coconut Oil– Coconut oil is amazing for supporting healthy skin.
 Healthline has a whole list of benefits including antimicrobial and anti-inflammatory properties

 - Almond Oil– Almond oil both moisturizes and softens the skin

 - Essential Oil- Depending on how you use this body butter recipe, there are various essential oils you can use.
 Below, you will find some suggestions for supporting the skin, muscles, and immune system.
 If you are unsure where to buy essential oils, check out this post to help you find a brand that works best for you.